PrometheanDissident/prometheandissident.github.io/pages/articles-and-data.md

 * Bryan Caplan The Myth of the Rational Voter
 * Civil disobedience essay by Henry David Thoreau
 * In the Know: Debunking 35 Myths About Human Intelligence (2020)
-* Economic Facts and Fallacies (2011), by Thomas Sowell
 * Intellectuals and Society (2008), by Thomas Sowell
 * More Guns, Less Crime: Understanding Crime and Gun-Control Laws, Third Edition (2010)
-* The Rhythm of the West: A Biohistory of the Modern Era (2017) by Michael Woodley et al
 * Sick Societies: Challenging the Myth of Primitive Harmony by Robert Edgerton
 * The WEIRDest People in the World: How the West Became Psychologically Peculiar and Particularly Prosperous
 * Expert Political Judgement: How Good is it?
 How Can We Know?
 (2004)